 All great Progressive Dinner Parties should start with a great cocktail.
 We decided to shake things up with a dirty martini, made with a twist, by using Aunt Nellie’s Baby Pickled Beets.

 A martini is very personal.
 Some people are gin lovers others are vodka.
 There is no right or wrong.
 Whichever, you prefer, is the right choice.
 Then there is the question of shaking or stirring.
-If you are using gin, you must stir your martini; otherwise the gin will become bruised and cloudy.
+If you are using gin, you must stir your martini; otherwise, the gin will become bruised and cloudy.
 Vodka is great shaken with icy cold cubes.
-A well chilled glass and these adorable Aunt Nellie’s Baby Pickled Beets are a must.
+A well-chilled glass and these adorable Aunt Nellie’s Baby Pickled Beets are a must.

 We tried both gin and vodka for this recipe, and preferred vodka.
-It was a bit cleaner in taste, and did not mask the tangy flavor of the beets as the gin tended to do.
-The citrus undertones of the orange bitters was the perfect match with the slightly sweet beets, and a splash of the pickling brine made our martini a bit dirty.
+It was a bit cleaner in taste and did not mask the tangy flavor of the beets as the gin tended to do.
+The citrus undertones of the orange bitters were the perfect match with the slightly sweet beets, and a splash of the pickling brine made our martini a bit dirty.
 We are always joking how the garnish is a snack with our martinis, and the pickled baby beets were the perfect snack with a chilled vodka martini.

 Recipe: Dirty Beet Martini

-- 2 ounces Vodka
+2 ounces Vodka

 1/2 ounce Vermouth

-- dash of Orange Bitters
+dash of Orange Bitters

-- splash of Aunt Nellie’s Pickled Baby Beet juice
+splash of Aunt Nellie’s Pickled Baby Beet juice

 Aunt Nellie’s Pickled Baby Beets for garnish

-- orange peel for garnish
+orange peel for garnish

-- Fill your martini glass full of ice.
+Fill your martini glass full of ice.

-- In a shaker add ice, vermouth and vodka.
+In a shaker add ice, vermouth and vodka.

-- Empty the ice from the martini glass.
+Empty the ice from the martini glass.

-- Put a splash of the beet juice, swirl around the glass, then pour out.
+Put a splash of the beet juice, swirl around the glass, then pour out.

-- Stain the shaken vodka into the glass.
+Stain the shaken vodka into the glass.